Summer Studentships 2019

 The Centre for Public Health (CPH) Summer Research Programme provides a unique opportunity for undergraduate students to participate in office and/or laboratory-based research during the summer months.
-Each participant will be assigned to the research project of a Principal Investigator within CPH and will work as part of an enthusiastic research team comprising academic staff, postdoctoral fellows, research assistants, PhD students, clerical and technical staff.
-The projects will run for an eight-week period between June and September 2019 and students will be expected to work Monday to Friday on a full-time basis.
+Each participant will be assigned to the research project of a Principal Investigator within CPH and will be part of an enthusiastic research team comprising academic staff, postdoctoral fellows, research assistants, PhD students, clerical and technical staff.
+The projects will run for an eight-week period between June and September 2019 and students will be expected to be in attendance Monday to Friday on a full-time basis.

 Students currently enrolled for Biomedical Sciences, Medicine, Dentistry or a related discipline who have completed at least one year of full-time study from any UK Higher Education Institution are eligible to apply.
 Each summer studentship pays a student stipend of £150 per week.
 All successful applicants will automatically be considered for a studentship.